helizaga/Youtube-Audio-Downloader/README.md

 ```

 ## Notes
-The downloaded audio will be in the .webm format, which is the default audio format provided by YouTube.
+- The downloaded audio will be in the .mp4 format, which is an audio format provided by the pytube API.
-This application is for educational purposes only.
+- This application is for educational purposes only.
 Please respect the rights of content creators and follow YouTube's Terms of Service.